jakiestfu/Sparky.js/README.md

 It provides such capabilities as a code Router, an Event system, an Ajax wrapper, and more.

+Sparky.js ***is not*** a solution for javascript-powered web-apps, rather, it's a base for websites that are javascript heavy.
+With few modifications, you can tailor it for any environment you want.

 Say goodbye to spaghetti JS, and hello to SparkyJS!

 ## Basics